Pumpkin Magic Bars

 - 2 cups chopped pecans

-- Preheat the oven to 350°F. Line an 11x7 baking dish with foil and spray it with cooking spray, set aside.
+- Preheat the oven to 350°F. Line an 11×7-inch baking dish with foil and spray it with cooking spray, set aside.

-- In a large bowl cream together the butter and brown sugar until light and fluffy, about 2 minutes.
+- In a large bowl cream together ½ cup unsalted butter, softened to room temperature and ⅓ cup packed light brown sugar until light and fluffy, about 2 minutes.

-- Add the flour, pumpkin pie spice, and salt, mix it in until combined with no dry patches.
+- Add 1 cup all-purpose flour, ½ teaspoon pumpkin pie spice, and a pinch of salt and mix it in until combined with no dry patches.

 - Press the mixture into the bottom of the baking dish and bake for 15 minutes until it no longer looks raw and is lightly browned.

-- Spread the pumpkin pie filling on top.
+- Spread 1 cup canned pumpkin pie filling on top.

-- Layer the butterscotch chips, then the toffee bits, then the pecans.
+- Layer 11 ounce bag of butterscotch chips, then 1 cup toffee bits, then 2 cups chopped pecans.

-- Pour the sweetened condensed milk on top and bake for an additional 30-35 minutes until browned on top.
+- Pour the 14 ounce can of sweetened condensed milk on top and bake for an additional 30-35 minutes until browned on top.

 - Let the bars cool in the pan completely.